Top 40+ ASP.NET MVC Interview Questions & Answers

 Ans:

-Areas in ASP.NET MVC allow you to organize large applications into smaller, self-contained modules based on functional areas.
+Areas in ASP.NET MVC allows to organize large applications into smaller, self-contained modules based on functional areas.
 Each location can have controllers, views, models, and other supporting files, making managing and maintaining complex applications more accessible.
 Areas provide a hierarchical structure for organizing code and help improve code organization, scalability, and maintainability by separating concerns.

 24. What is the role of the ModelState in ASP.NET MVC?